One of the things we love the most in New York City, is uncovering the NYC subway secrets. We compiled a few of what we most enjoyed!

 1. Did you know that there are many abandoned platforms, like the one underneath 42nd street on the A/C/E line?

-2. The FDR Subway Track (picture above!), beneath the Waldorf Astoria Hotel is one of the most protected sites.
-FDR, stands for Franklin Delano Roosevelt and was designed exclusively for him during his Presidency.
+2. The FDR Subway Track – Track 61 (picture above!), beneath the Waldorf Astoria Hotel is one of the most protected sites.
+FDR, stands for Franklin Delano Roosevelt and was used exclusively by him during his Presidency, due to his physical impairment, after contracting Polio.
+Even though we had to luck of going down there, today Track 61 is completely out of bounds for the public.

 3. Wanderlust Projects, know for their illegal parties, that trespasses authorized areas, has organized an illegal party in an abandoned Subway Station.
 We love these guys!